Use SIP with Twilio Voice

 Make sure you are aware of the following Programmable Voice SIP Domain limits.

 Twilio allows you to register your SIP Phones or SIP Endpoints with Twilio.
-SIP Registration is used to identify the location of the SIP Endpoints.
+SIP Registration identifies the location of the SIP Endpoints.
 Therefore, the user can receive calls irrespective of physical location of the SIP Endpoint.

-Call transfer enables you to move an active call from one endpoint to another, in SIP this is accomplished using the SIP REFER method.
+With call transfer, you can move an active call from one endpoint to another.
+To move the call, SIP uses its REFER method.

 Twilio supports initiating SIP REFER method from Twilio towards your IP communications infrastructure leveraging the <Refer> verb.